Motor racing-Vettel announces retirement, says his goals have shifted | Sports-Games

 Motor racing-Vettel announces retirement, says his goals have shifted

-Four times world champion Sebastian Vettel announced his retirement from Formula One at the end of the season, saying on Thursday his goals had changed and he wanted to focus more on family and interests outside the sport.
-The 35-year-old German, who drives for the Aston Martin team, won his titles with Red Bull from 2010-13 and also spent six seasons with Ferrari.
+Four times world champion Sebastian Vettel announced on Thursday his retirement from Formula One at the end of the season, saying his goals had changed and he wanted to focus more on family and interests outside the sport.
+The 35-year-old German won his titles with Red Bull from 2010-13 and spent six seasons with Ferrari before joining British-based Aston Martin, currently languishing ninth of 10 teams.

-The 35-year-old German, who drives for the Aston Martin team, won his titles with Red Bull from 2010-13 and also spent six seasons with Ferrari.
+The 35-year-old German won his titles with Red Bull from 2010-13 and spent six seasons with Ferrari before joining British-based Aston Martin, currently languishing ninth of 10 teams.
 He made the announcement ahead of this weekend's Hungarian Grand Prix, the 13th round of the season and last race before the August break.

 "Next to racing I have grown a family and I love being around them.
-I have grown other interests outside Formula One," he explained.
-Vettel, who has become increasingly outspoken on a range of topics from the environment to LGBTQ+ rights, said Formula One was increasingly in conflict with his personal life.
+I have grown other interests outside Formula One," explained the Swiss-based father of three.
+DECISIVE TIMES

-"My passion comes with certain aspects that I've learned to dislike," Vettel said in May that climate change made him question his job as a racing driver.
+"I feel we live in very decisive times and how we all shape these next years will determine our lives.
+"My passion comes with certain aspects that I've learned to dislike."

-Asked then whether his position on the environment and global warming made him a hypocrite, considering he was part of a "gas-guzzling" sport in a team sponsored by Saudi oil giant Aramco, he conceded that it did.
-"There are questions I ask myself every day and I'm not a saint," he said then.
+Vettel, who has joined in collecting litter after races and campaigns for green causes, said in May that climate change made him question his job.
+Asked then whether his position on the environment and global warming made him a hypocrite, considering his flying around the world for a team sponsored by Saudi oil giant Aramco, he conceded that it did.

+"There's questions I ask myself every day and I'm not a saint," he said.
+Vettel ranks third on the all-time race winners list, behind seven times champions Lewis Hamilton (103) and Michael Schumacher (91), with 53 victories.
+His last win was with Ferrari at Monza in 2019.

+He remains Formula One's youngest world champion, taking his first crown at 23 years old, but lost his record as the youngest race winner to an 18-year-old Max Verstappen in 2016.
+Vettel's race debut was at the 2007 U.S. Grand Prix as a stand-in for Robert Kubica at BMW-Sauber.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)